brzuchal/php-opbinloader/README.md

 make
 ```

+## Contributing

-Then run simple test for loading with PHP:
+After build it is possible to run simple test for loading with PHP:

 ```bash
 php -n -d extension_dir=./modules -d extension=opbinloader.so -m